david-c14/FuryStudio/testassets/contents.md

 - `badrle4ter.bmp`		An invalid RLE4-compressed image that tries to cause buffer overruns.
 - `badrlebis.bmp`		An invalid RLE8-compressed image that tries to cause buffer overruns.
 - `badrleter.bmp`		An invalid RLE8-compressed image that tries to cause buffer overruns.
+- `badsig.lbm`			An lbm file with an incorrect IFF header magic.
 - `basic.dat`			A dat file with compression.
+- `bigchunk.lbm`		An lbm file with a chunk size that overflows the file size.
+- `bigpal.lbm`			An lbm file with an oversized cmap section.
+- `invalidbmhd`			An lbm file with an incorrect header section size.
+- `mask.lbm`			An lbm file containing a mask.
+- `overflow.lbm`		An lbm file with compressed data that overflows.
 - `pal1bg.bmp`			1-bpp paletted image, with colors other than black and white.
 - `pal4.bmp`			Paletted image with 12 palette colours, and 4-bpp.
 - `pal4.lbm`			A 3rd-party generated 4-bpp lbm.